viveksingh013/VIVEKSINGH013/README.md

 DTU CSE'26
 ----------

-A freshman at Delhi Technological University pursuing my undergrad in Computer Science Major in Technology.
+A junior undergrad at Delhi Technological University pursuing my undergrad in Computer Science Major in Technology.

 * 🌍  I'm based in Delhi, India
 * ✉️  You can contact me at [viveksingh956038@gmail.com](mailto:viveksingh956038@gmail.com)